PageotD/training/glossary.md

 A systems programming language focused on safety, concurrency, and performance.
 Rust provides memory safety without using garbage collection, thanks to its ownership model and strict compile-time checks.
 It is designed to prevent common programming errors like null pointer dereferencing and data races, making it suitable for developing reliable and efficient software, including operating systems, game engines, and web applications.

 ## S

+### Scalability
+Scalability refers to the ability of a system, application, or infrastructure to handle increased load or demand by expanding its resources.
+A scalable system can efficiently grow or shrink based on the workload, without sacrificing performance or stability.
+Scalability can be achieved in two main ways:
+- Vertical scaling (scale-up): Adding more power (CPU, RAM, etc.) to an existing server.
+- Horizontal scaling (scale-out): Adding more servers or instances to distribute the load across multiple systems.

+Scalability is a critical aspect of system design, especially for applications expected to grow or handle variable loads, such as web services and cloud environments.

 ### SED (Stream Editor)
 A command-line utility used in Unix/Linux environments for parsing and transforming text in a stream or file.
 SED allows users to perform basic text transformations, such as searching, replacing, and deleting lines, using simple commands and regular expressions.
 It is commonly used in shell scripting and automation tasks for batch processing text data efficiently.